testerbot00000/dea-1/docs/docs/commands.md

 Buy|Buy a crate!|`$buy [crate] [quantity]`
 Cash|View the wealth of anyone.|`$cash [@member]`
 Inventory|View the inventory of anyone.|`$inventory [@member]`
-Leaderboards|View the richest Drug Traffickers.|`$leaderboards`
-Rank|View the rank of anyone.|`$rank [@member]`
-Ranks|View all ranks in this guild.|`$ranks`
+Itemleaderboars|View the users with the highest quantity of items.|`$itemleaderboars` Leaderboards|View the richest Drug Traffickers.|`$leaderboards` Rank|View the rank of anyone.|`$rank [@member]` Ranks|View all ranks in this guild.|`$ranks`